mpv-player/mpv/DOCS/contribute.md

   ``git format-patch``. diffs posted as pastebins (especially if the http link returns HTML) just cause extra work for everyone, because they lack commit message and authorship information.
+- When creating pull requests, be sure to test your changes.
+If you didn't, please say so in the pull request message.

 - Write informative commit messages.
 Use present tense to describe the situation with the patch applied, and past tense for the situation before the change.